Sally (2025 film): Relevance

-Director Cristina Costantini later said, following US president Donald Trump's cancelling all diversity, equity and inclusion (DEI) programs, a modern day Affirmative Action program, and aimed to appeal to Liberal voters, intended to help overcome prejudice against people who were LGBTQ, female, and also of darker skin color, that "We made this movie not thinking it was particularly controversial; we had no idea it would be this relevant."
+Director Cristina Costantini later said, following US president Donald Trump's cancelling all diversity, equity and inclusion (DEI) programs intended to help overcome prejudice against people who were LGBTQ, female, and also of darker skin color, that "We made this movie not thinking it was particularly controversial; we had no idea it would be this relevant."
 Constantini also said, referring to Ride's marriage, "People didn't like women in space, and they especially didn't like single women in space".